xlgabriel/xlgabriel/README.md

 <h1>Hi, I'm Gabriel! <br/><a href="https://github.com/xlgabriel">Programmer</a>, <a href="https://www.linkedin.com/in/xlgabriel/">A.I.
 Enthusiast</a>, <a href="https://www.canva.com/design/DAFgsJ68Nvo/TIcpKdXvupVRPL9js1W2Ag/view?utm_content=DAFgsJ68Nvo&utm_campaign=designshare&utm_medium=link&utm_source=publishsharelink">Dreamer</a></h1>
 <h2>🔭 I'm currently working on:</h2>
-- Explorando: a web app to make car, hotel and package reservations in Florida for a brand new company from scratch!<br/>
+- Explorarflorida: a web app to make car, hotel and package reservations in Florida for a brand new company from scratch!<br/>
 - VideFace: SaaS company designed to enhance remote sales and customer service.
 Usign FERN stack and learning a lot!<br/>
 - Aberamento: Company to offer my services and my team's services for anyone around the world.
 </h3>